department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/iris/contact-center-interview-1-conversation-guide.md

 - who does what in terms of creating, reviewing, and approving content
 - get a high-level overview of the process or processes, and
-- identify individuals we can speak to more in-depth or observe as part of the observational part of the study.
+- identify individuals we can speak to more in-depth or observe as part of the observational portion of our study.

 In better understanding what your current user journey is today, we hope to use this information to improve upon some of the authoring/content maintenance process with the Drupal CMS product we are creating, which is internally called learning center.